DanielMistrik/Intro2Blockchain/chapters/crypto/text.md

 blocks each participant had.
 There we just assumed that the data about the block movements was valid, but now we will analyze how we can guarantee that.
 We are back on the lego blockchain and the current version of the blockchain says you have 3 legos.
-Lets say you want to give one of those legos to Alice:
+Let's say you want to give one of those legos to Alice:
 1. You first write up the transaction that states you are transferring 1 lego to Alice.